Tommy-CS/RDP-Honeypot-Attack-Lab/README.md

-# RDP Brute Force Attack Lab
+# RDP Honeypot Attack Lab

 A hands-on cybersecurity lab using Microsoft Sentinel to simulate and monitor real-world RDP brute force attacks.
 Built to explore cloud-based threat detection and log analysis with real-time visualization and investigation using KQL.